-US Proton Therapy Holdings Limited (Delaware) is incorporated in the state of Delaware, the United States in 2011.
-The entity is subject to U.S. federal and state income tax (graduated federal income tax rate up to 35% in 2017 and a flat federal income tax rate of 21% in 2018 and 2019) on its taxable income under the current laws of the United States.
-The activities of US Proton Therapy Holdings Limited (Delaware) are located solely in the state of Texas and as such, it is subject to Texas franchise tax.
-The amount of current income tax for federal and state for US Proton Therapy Holdings Limited (Delaware) was recorded as nil, RMB2.9 million and RMB negative 1.4 million (US\$ negative 0.2 million) for the years ended December 31, 2017, 2018, and 2019, respectively.
+US Proton Therapy Holdings Limited (Delaware) is incorporated in the state of Delaware, United States in 2011.
+The entity is subject to U.S. federal and state income tax (a flat federal income tax rate of 21% in 2018, 2019 and 2020) on its taxable income under the current laws of the United States.
+The activities of US Proton Therapy Holdings Limited (Delaware) are located solely in the state of Texas, and as such, it is subject to Texas franchise tax.
+The amount of current U.S. federal and state income tax for US Proton Therapy Holdings Limited (Delaware) was recorded as RMB2.9 million, RMB negative 1.4 million and RMB2.0 million (US\$0.3 million) for the years ended December 31, 2018, 2019 and 2020, respectively.